COVID-19 & Advertising When Times Are Tough

 #8 Touch competition

-#9 A lack of clear to action
+#9 A lack of call to action

 Missing call to action is probably one of the biggest small business website mistakes we see across the board.
 The best website user experience should tell a customer the what, where and how.